jhurley24/jhurley24/README.md

-I’m a user experience and interface designer (UX/UI), currently designing web experiences at LogMeIn.
+I’m a user experience and interface designer (UX/UI), currently designing at CVS Health.

-In the past, I was a designer at Cantina.
-Before that, I was a web developer for Cambridge Systematics, coding new features, and pages for their Drupal-based corporate website.
+I recently designed web experiences at LogMeIn.
+Before that, I learned from the best in the industry as a designer at Cantina.
+I also wrote my fair share of code as a web developer for Cambridge Systematics.